isxuowo/mcwiki/API.md

 Once a machine has one of those tags, it is automatically included in the grid.
 Further interaction is based on the mech_power scoreboard value.
 Generators should increase this value to reflect energy generation, and machines should decrease this value to reflect energy consumption.

-To create a new battery that can send and receive power, run the following code segment both `as` and `at` an entity withe th:
+To create a new battery that can send and receive power, summon an entity with the tag `mech_power_storage`.
+Then, run the following code segment both `as` and `at` an entity:
 ```
 scoreboard players set in_0 mech_data <max transfer speed>
 scoreboard players set in_1 mech_data <max machine buffer capacity>